 The coarse aggregate and fine aggregate should be stored in a bin watertight store.
 The bins may be opened or closed but it should be constructed in such a way that loading and unloading take a minimum amount of work.

 The measurement of materials for making concrete is known as batching.

-The following are two methods of batching is practiced:-
+The following are two methods of batching is practised:-

-Suitable measurement is used to select required quantity of water.
-Volume batching is not ideal method of batching.
-Wet sand has higher volume as compared to the same weight of dry sand .
+Suitable measurement is used to select the required quantity of water.
+Volume batching is not an ideal method of batching.
+Wet sand has a higher volume as compared to the same weight of dry sand.
 It is called bulking of sand.
 Hence it upsets the calculated volume required.